KostasValeckas/PyLongslit/docs/getting_started.rst

 You can now follow the steps described below to run the software on the tutorial data.

-You have to excecute the steps exactly in the order they are presented in the contents table below.
+You have to execute the steps exactly in the order they are presented in the contents table below.